Full Form of ERP – Enterprise Resource Planning

-Since every business involves the process of money in and out from one to another, whether to customers, debtors, creditors or paying the employees or paying for transportation.
+Since every business involves the process of money in and out from one to another, whether to customers, debtors, creditors, or paying the employees or paying for transportation.
 The financial management component works with all of the components in the ERP system.

 Characteristics of Enterprise Resource Planning

-- Central & Common Database – Implementing ERP in an organization requires the Common and centralized database.
+- Central & Common Database – Implementing ERP in an organization requires a Common and centralized database.
 And this centralized database becomes one of the main characteristics of ERP.
 All the data stored is entered and stored only in one place and then utilized by all the departments.

 Difference Between ERP & CRM

-- The ERP software is Enterprise Oriented software whereas the CRM software is the customer-oriented software.
+- The ERP software is Enterprise Oriented software, whereas the CRM software is the customer-oriented software.